DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Introduction

-To date, a few algorithms have been proposed to accommodate the need of detecting communities in evolving networks \cite{dhouioui2014tracking, ilhan2015predicting, nguyen2011adaptive, shang2014real, xin2016adaptive, shang2016targeted, agarwal2018dyperm, chong2013incremental, rossetti2017tiles}.
-An intuitive way to detect communities in evolving networks is to slice the network into small snapshots based on the timestamps, and directly employ well-studied static algorithms repeatedly on the network snapshots.
-However, these algorithms \cite{dhouioui2014tracking, ilhan2015predicting} usually are computational expensive, since they compute the current community structures independent from the historical information (i.e., the previous community structures), especially when the network evolves rapidly and the time interval between network snapshots are extremely small.
-Another way to update the communities is using not only the current evolving information but also the historical community structure information.
-These algorithms \cite{nguyen2011adaptive, shang2014real, xin2016adaptive, shang2016targeted, agarwal2018dyperm, chong2013incremental, rossetti2017tiles} adaptively and incrementally detect communities in evolving networks, without rerunning any static algorithms on the whole network snapshots from the scratch, which are commonly more efficient than simply employing static algorithms on network snapshots.
-However, most of those algorithms are still not practical to be utilized to analyze the real world evolving networks.
-For instance, \cite{nguyen2011adaptive, shang2016targeted} only considers vertices/edges additions, while vertices/edges deletions happen quite often in the online social networks, such as the ``unfriend'' in Facebook. \cite{nguyen2011adaptive, shang2014real, shang2016targeted, chong2013incremental} only consider unweighted networks, which are not applicable for many weighted evolving networks.
-Furthermore, some algorithms \cite{lin2009analyzing, lin2011community, rossetti2017tiles} need to know certain prior information about the community structures (e.g., the number of communities, the ratio of vertices in overlapped communities) or need certain predefined parameters which may not be available or very hard to set in practice.
+A few algorithms have been proposed to detect communities in dynamic networks \cite{dhouioui2014tracking, ilhan2015predicting, nguyen2011adaptive, shang2014real, xin2016adaptive, shang2016targeted, agarwal2018dyperm, chong2013incremental, rossetti2017tiles}.
+An intuitive way to detect communities in dynamic networks is to slice the network into small snapshots based on the timestamps, and directly employ well-studied static algorithms repeatedly on each network snapshot.
+However, these algorithms \cite{dhouioui2014tracking, ilhan2015predicting} usually are computational expensive, since they compute the current community structures completely independent from the historical information (i.e., the previous community structures), especially when the dynamic network changes rapidly and the time interval between two consecutive network snapshots are extremely small.
+Another way to update the communities is using not only the current network changes but also the previous community structures.
+These algorithms \cite{nguyen2011adaptive, shang2014real, xin2016adaptive, shang2016targeted, agarwal2018dyperm, chong2013incremental, rossetti2017tiles} adaptively and incrementally detect communities in dynamic networks, without re-executing any static algorithms on each entire network snapshot.
+Those algorithms are usually more efficient than repeatedly applying static algorithms on network snapshots.
+However, most of those algorithms are still not practical enough to be directly used to analyze the real-world networks.
+For instance, some algorithms \cite{nguyen2011adaptive, shang2016targeted} only considers vertices/edges additions, while vertices/edges deletions happen quite often in online social networks (e.g., ``unfriend'' in Facebook).
+Some algorithms \cite{nguyen2011adaptive, shang2014real, shang2016targeted, chong2013incremental} only consider unweighted networks, which are not applicable for weighted networks.
+Furthermore, some algorithms \cite{lin2009analyzing, lin2011community, rossetti2017tiles} need certain prior information about the community structures (e.g., the number of communities, the ratio of vertices in overlapped communities) or need certain predefined parameters which are not available in practice.